 Data source: Craft

 It’s a truism to say that Netflix has changed the way we watch television and film forever.
-That doesn’t make what it’s done any less significant, though.
+That doesn’t make it less significant, however.
 It may well seem utterly bizarre to the viewers of the future that we would ever be at the mercy of anything as backward as television schedules, or physical media.
 Or that we weren’t served content personalised content by way of an algorithm.

 Its first mover advantage has served it well, and it continues to dominate the space.
 Given that its chief rivals include Amazon, that’s no mean feat.
-There’s no denying, however, that the marketplace is growing increasingly crowded (resisting Amazon is one thing, but is it possible to resist Disney?), with niche services rising up alongside larger enterprises that target the mainstream.
+There’s no denying, however, that the marketplace is growing increasingly crowded (resisting Amazon is one thing, but is it possible to resist Disney?), with niche services rising up alongside larger enterprises that target mainstream viewers.

 For now, however – in the wake of its international push – Netflix continues to enjoy an exalted position as the name most synonymous with streaming content all over the world.